A relative path sometimes referred to as a non-absolute or fractional path, is a URL containing only a portion of the whole path.

-Publishers of text databases who want to offer an indexed and text bundle can use relative paths as well.
-If the relative paths option is used to create the index, users can easily install the package in any folder on any drive.
+Publishers of text databases who want to offer an indexed text bundle can also use relative paths.
+Users can easily install the package in any folder on any drive if the relative paths option is used to create the index.

-The index directories are stored in the table of indices in relation to the index library’s location in the index library.
+The index directories are stored in the table of indices about the index library’s location in the index library.